firesharkstudios/butterfly-server/docs/Butterfly.Core.Channel/ChannelSubscription.md

 # ChannelSubscription class

-Internal class used to store references to new channel listeners
+Represents a subscription to a specific channel

 ```csharp
 public class ChannelSubscription